LukescottpChar/LukescottpChar/README.md

 - 👋 Hi, I’m @LukescottpChar
 - 👀 I’m interested in ...
 Cyber Security and Developing AI
 - 🌱 I’m currently learning ...
-Pythong
+Python
 - 💞️ I’m looking to collaborate on ...
 Future apps
 - 📫 How to reach me ...
 Just mention me.